 - Make sure you have enough free time to yourself every week.

-- Seek professional counselling from a psychologist.
+- Seek professional counseling from a psychologist if needed.

 - Better Health Channel – an online resource with information on managing stress and other health topics.

 - TaskQue – a project management tool that can help you organize your tasks and stay on top of deadlines.

 - Heads Up – an online resource with information and tools to help individuals and organizations create mentally healthy workplaces.